scotje/jscott-newton/README.md

 1. Clone this repository (or fork and then clone your fork, which is the recommended approach):

+		git clone --recursive git://github.com/scotje/newton.git my_blog

+	You need to do a recursive clone so that you get the Ace Editor which Newton uses for editing the source of your posts.
+If you have a version of Git older than 1.6.5 you will need to do this instead:

 		git clone git://github.com/scotje/newton.git my_blog
+		cd my_blog
+		git submodule update --init

 1. Install dependencies: